commercetools/commercetools-php-sdk/README.md

  1. fork the repository on GitHub
  2. code and add tests that cover the created code.
 Your code should be warning-free.
  3. stick to PSR-2 and and don't reformat existing code.
- 4. make a pull request.  @jayS-de will review it and pull or come back to you.
+ 4. make a pull request.  @jenschude will review it and pull or come back to you.